Syntax low-lighting

 A plea for syntax low-lighting

-There are many arguments against syntax highlighting.
+There are many arguments many arguments against syntax highlighting.

 But what about syntax low-lighting?
 Fading out irrelevant boilerplate.
 Or even hide it.